DeSOTAai/DeManagerTools/README.md

   ## Upgrade DeManagerTools

-  If new version of the app is available you'll be prompted with a similar as the following pop-up:
+  If new version of the app is available you'll be prompted with a pop-up similar to:

   ![Upgrade APP](Assets/readme_files/upgrade_app.PNG)